Engee documentation

 run_model (generic function with 1 method)

-Next, we initialise the signal-to-noise ratios for our model and declare the bit error variable.
+Next, we will initialize the signal-to-noise ratio indicators for our model and declare a bit error variable.

 In [ ]: